Taco John's: 2006 E. coli outbreak

 In December 2006, a reported 50 people became sick and 18 people were hospitalized after eating at a Taco John's restaurant in Iowa.
-Shortly after that, Minnesota health officials reported that an additional 27 people became ill after eating at Taco John's restaurants in Rio Grande City, Texas and Grand Forks, North Dakota.
+Shortly after that, Minnesota health officials reported that an additional 27 people became ill after eating at Taco John's restaurants in Rio Grande City, Texas, and Grand Forks, North Dakota.
 On December 14, Black Hawk County, Iowa health officials stated that lettuce tainted with E. coli had been discovered in the supply chain.
 That same day, a Cedar Falls couple filed a lawsuit against Taco John's after their 9-year-old daughter was hospitalized for symptoms of E. coli.
 Taco John's dropped its produce supplier, Bix Produce of Grand Forks, North Dakota, as a result of the outbreaks.
 After a thorough investigation by the Minnesota Department of Health and the FDA, Bix Produce was cleared of any wrongdoing in the matter.
 The source of the outbreak was traced back to the growing fields in California.
 This incident came about at the same time as an unrelated E. coli outbreak at Taco Bell restaurants in the midwestern United States.

+2023 Taco Bell lawsuit over "Taco Tuesday" trademark

+Taco John's obtained a trademark for the phrase "Taco Tuesday" in 1989.
+On May 16, 2023, Taco Bell filed a petition with the United States Patent and Trademark Office to cancel the trademark, claiming "Taco Tuesday" was a commonplace saying and legally unavailable for trademark.
+Taco Bell did not seek any damages from Taco John's.

+Taco John's CEO Jim Creel responded, "I'd like to thank our worthy competitors at Taco Bell for reminding everyone that Taco Tuesday is best celebrated at Taco John's."

+In July 2023, Taco John's abandoned its trademark for the phrase, making it available for anyone to use.
+Creel said, "Paying millions of dollars to lawyers to defend our mark just doesn't feel like the right thing to do."